 On May 5, 2015, the Corporation issued 7,573,297 common shares to the shareholders of Callinan under the Arrangement as described in Note 6.
-In addition, there are 326,000 common shares reserved for outstanding Callinan warrants in the event the warrants are exercised.
-The May 4, 2015 closing price per common share of the Corporation was \$12.72, valuing the issuance at \$96,332,338.
-In addition, the warrants were assigned a fair value of \$347,725 using the Black Scholes option pricing model This amount is included as an other liability, instead of in shareholders equity, on the consolidated balance sheet as a result of the underlying exchange metrics that the shares, if issued, would be subject.
+In addition, there are 326,000 common shares reserved for outstanding Callinan warrants which have a revised strike price of \$14.58.
+The May 4, 2015 closing price per common share of the Corporation was \$12.72, valuing the issuance of the common shares at \$96,332,338.
+The Corporation has paid share issuance costs of \$226,000, which are recorded against equity and reported net of deferred tax of \$65,000.

+The warrants were assigned a fair value of \$347,725 using the Black-Scholes option pricing model.
+This amount is included as an other liability on the consolidated balance sheet as a result of the underlying exchange metrics that the shares, if issued, would be subject to.
 The Callinan warrants, if exercised, will be subject to the same terms and conditions that the common shares of Callinan have under the Arrangement.
-The Callinan warrants expire March 16, 2016 and will be fair valued at the end of each reporting period until expiry.
-The Corporation has paid share issuance costs of \$221,000, which are recorded against equity and reported net of deferred tax of \$64,000.
+The Callinan warrants expire March 16, 2016 and will be fair valued at the end of each reporting period.